CMSgov/ab2d-website/_pages/api-documentation.md

           Optional - Check the health of the AB2D API
         </th>
         <td data-label="Goal">
-          Check the current status of the API – likewhether it’s up, down, or busy.
+          Check the current status of the API, like whether it’s up, down, or busy.
         </td>
         <td data-label="Endpoint">
           Health endpoint